Women and heart health

 Know what a heart attack feels like

-Many women are aware of the symptoms of a heart attack, such as chest pains, sweating, shortness of breath, neck and jaw pain, upper back pain, abdominal pain, fatigue, vomiting, indigestion-like pain or nausea.
+Many women are aware of the symptoms of a heart attack, such as chest pains, sweating, shortness of breath, neck and jaw pain, upper back pain, abdominal pain, fatigue, vomiting, indigestion-like pain, and nausea.
 However, a survey for the British Heart Foundation suggested that 59% of women having one of those symptoms wouldn’t talk to anyone about it because they don’t think it’s serious or important.

 Some research suggests that one classic heart attack symptom, chest pain, may not be experienced by most women.